pdfmux/blog

-Direct answer: Extraction quality is the single biggest lever in RAG accuracy — bad extraction causes 43% of RAG failures according to Anthropic’s 2025 retrieval study.
+Direct answer: Extraction quality is the single biggest lever in RAG accuracy — bad extraction is one of the most common failure modes, manifesting as garbled text, missed tables, and wrong reading order.
 Build a production pipeline with pdfmux (extraction + confidence scoring) + LangChain (chunking + orchestration) + ChromaDB (vector storage).
-Install: pip install pdfmux langchain-community chromadb. pdfmux’s structured Markdown output with heading-based chunking improves retrieval precision by 23% over flat text extraction, and its confidence scores let you flag unreliable pages before they pollute your index.
+Install: pip install pdfmux langchain-community chromadb. pdfmux’s structured Markdown output with heading-based chunking gives the chunker semantic boundaries to work with rather than arbitrary character windows, and its confidence scores let you flag unreliable pages before they pollute your index.

 Why extraction quality determines RAG accuracy